-Per the rental agreement, your deposit will be refunded less any cleaning and damages, within 14 days of the time you vacated the property.
+Per the rental agreement, your deposit will be refunded less any cleaning and damages, within the guidelines set forth in RCW 59.18.
+If eligible, you may be able to take advantage of our Rapid Refund Program for a nominal fee.
+Please inquire at Info@MadisonSpokane.com.
 Madison Real Estate and Property Management, Inc. recognizes the move-out date as the date in which all keys are returned to our office.
 If you fail to give proper notice and a forwarding address, your deposit will be mailed to your rental address with instructions to please forward.

 Can I be approved with bad credit?